 - How successful was this class meeting?
-Describe your overall impression of the class meeting. - What did the instructor do that seemed particularly effective? - Was there anything the instructor did that was impressive or particularly outstanding? - What could the instructor change to become more effective or improve their teaching?
+Describe your overall impression of the class meeting. - What, within the observation, did the instructor do that seemed particularly effective? - Was there anything the instructor did that was impressive or particularly outstanding? - What could the instructor change to become more effective or improve their teaching?

-APPENDIX D - SAMPLE DOCUMENT FOR SELF-REFLECTION ON TEACHING PERFORMANCE
+APPENDIX C - SAMPLE DOCUMENT FOR SELF-REFLECTION ON TEACHING PERFORMANCE